-January 31, 2011 (Palo Alto, CA) – Hoteling and Alternative Workplace Solutions were the buzzwords of the last decade in the corporate workplace.
-They may soon be replaced by Virtual Office and On-demand Workplaces.
+January 31, 2011 (Palo Alto, CA) – Hoteling and alternative workplace Solutions were the buzzwords of the last decade in the corporate workplace.
+They may soon be replaced by Virtual Office and flexible office spaces.

 Asset utilization surveys have shown that an average workstation in a traditional office environment is used only 35% of the time during business hours.
 From the perspective of the CFO, this means that two third of the time the under-utilized asset is wasted.
 Companies that have implemented hotdesking environments have reported increased in asset utilization ratios from 35% to 65%, thereby reducing the waste in half.
 What is good news for the CFO may not be as good news for office building owners.
 Companies now need a smaller footprint to accommodate the same employee base.
 A large segment of Fortune 500 companies have implemented programs with non-dedicated office space.
 At IBM, already 42% of the workforce does not have a dedicated office.